One Size Fits All?

+First, all vaccine antigens have their own characteristics that govern how your pet’s immune system handles them.
+Some, like leptospirosis antigen are highly “reactogenic” (inclined to cause unwanted reactions) some are considerably less so.
 Second, there are many places along the immunity road where the process can take a wrong turn and producing the wrong type of antibodies (IgE antibody-class switching, promiscuous antibodies, etc.) IgE is the class of antibodies that are usually associated with allergy, hypersensitivity and anaphylactic shock.
 But in some cases, adverse reactions occur in the absence of circulating IgE antibody.
 The process is extremely complex and much has yet to be learned.

-The likelihood of bad reactions in dogs increases with “booster” vaccinations because the dog’s memory cells (primed by the dog’s initial puppy shot series) are then taking part in the process.
+The likelihood of bad reactions in dogs increases with “booster” vaccinations because the dog’s memory cells (primed by the dog’s initial puppy shot series) are then taking part in the process as well.
 The focus points where these unwanted reactions occur also vary.
 In some dogs, their skin and underlying tissue is the primary focus point – those dogs develop hives, swelling and itching (sometimes with fever).
 These signs usually pass leaving no permanent damage.
 But they should be warning enough never to repeat those vaccinations.
 In other dogs, lung tissue is the central point of the reaction – when it is, their ability to breath is affected.
 In others, their cardiovascular system loses its ability to sustain vital functions.
 That can lead to circulatory collapse(=shock) so it is by far the most dangerous type of all.

-Many factors you might not consider can enter into the effectiveness of vaccines.
+Complicating our understanding is the fact that these are often fleeting, emergency situations where dynamics change from second to second.
+Some are certainly due to non-key components (bovine albumen, antibiotic additives like neomycin thickening and syringability (flow enhancing) agents such as gelatin, and adjuvants designed to aid in the antigen presentation process).
+What percentage, I cannot say.
+Many factors you might not even consider can enter into the effectiveness of vaccines.
 Overweight children were found to respond poorly to DTP vaccinations.
 That problem was solved using longer needles (fat does not have an adequate lymph supply to get the vaccine’s antigens to the child’s lymph nodes efficiently).
 Perhaps similar things occur in chubby dogs.
-No one knows.
+No one really knows.

 Is It True That All Size Dogs Should Be Given The Same Size Vaccine Dose Regardless Of Their Weight And Size?
 That Just Doesn’t Sound Logical To Me.

-I will have to reach far from your neighborhood dog and cat hospital into the Animal Kingdom to show you examples of why that has been found to be true.
+I do that because vaccine dose size studies in dogs and cats have never been performed.
 When I cross species lines, it is true that the size-versus-dose relationship could be questioned.
-At the least, consider them as proof of concept and keep in mind that the immune systems of all mammals are very similar in their basic function.
+But at the least, consider them proof of concept and keep in mind that the immune systems of all mammals are quite similar in their basic mechanisms.

 Our Feathered Friends